The New Final Rule

 Impact: To be determined

-Federally funded, multi-site studies will be required to use a single IRB of record starting January 20, 2020.
+Federally funded, multi-site or cooperative studies will be required to use a single IRB of record starting January 20, 2020.
+Cooperative studies include any research where multiple institutions are engaged in human subjects activity.
 IRBs from the participating institutions will defer to the IRB of record for review, approval, and monitoring.

 Clinical trial means a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluation the effects of the interventions on biomedical or behavioral health-related outcomes.